ericleasemorgan/api-taskforce/README.md

  ## Epilogue

-*"Writing softare can be as creative as writing a symphony."*
+*"Writing a system of softare can be as creative as writing a symphony."*

 ---
 Eric Lease Morgan &lt;emorgan@nd.edu&gt;